 Guessing that you have just gotten yourself one of these electronic masterpieces, you might find tons of buttons on the camera – top, side, front, everywhere!
-Now, while all of these indeed fulfill a very important function, for now, we will concentrate on the dial on the top that looks like something like this on a Sony or a Nikon camera (image source):
+Now, while all of these indeed fulfil a very important function, for now, we will concentrate on the dial on the top that looks like something like this on a Sony or a Nikon camera to get you to understand your camera (image source):

 Or a Canon camera (image source):

 This dial determines what mode your camera is in.
 Until now, this was likely set to “Auto”, right?
 That’s totally Ok and actually wise!
 Before jumping into each function of a camera, it is advisable to get a feeling for it first.
 Zoom in and out.
 Simply take pictures.
 Perfect start!